Black Friday Cyber Monday Sale! 40% off!

 • White noise

-Using a white noise machine or playing music can be helpful if you live in a noisy area.
-These tools can help your dog feel less scared.
+Using a white noise machine or playing music can be helpful if you live in a noisy area by creating a calming environment.
+These tools can help your individual dog feel less scared.

 4. Implement special training for anxious dogs.